Prosecutorial misconduct

 In jurisprudence, prosecutorial misconduct or prosecutorial overreach is "an illegal act or failing to act, on the part of a prosecutor, especially an attempt to sway the jury to wrongly convict a defendant or to impose a harsher than appropriate punishment."
 It is similar to selective prosecution.
-Prosecutors are bound by a sets of rules which outline fair and dispassionate conduct.
+Prosecutors are bound by a set of rules which outline fair and dispassionate conduct.